marijnh/Eloquent-JavaScript/01_values.md

 of magnitude more.

-To be able to work with such quantities of bits without getting lost, you can separate them into chunks that represent pieces of information.
+To be able to work with such quantities of bits without getting lost, we must separate them into chunks that represent pieces of information.
 In a JavaScript environment, those chunks are called _((value))s_.
 Though all values are made of bits, they play different roles.
 Every value has a ((type)) that determines its role.
 Some